 Two American pilots sent to intercept a mysterious plane.
 As they approached the plane they radioed back to the ground to report that the aircraft was a P-40 and bore markings that had not been used since the attack on Pearl Harbor.

 The famed Indian rope trick – a myth, a product of mass hypnosis, or was it really magic?
 The trick, involving a coil of rope extended skyward, has yet to be duplicated by modern day magicians despite centuries of exhaustive study by scholars and expert magicians.

-In 1587, a colony of 114 men, women, and children became one of the earliest attempts to colonize the new world – America.
-Traveling from Britain to Roanake Island, on North Carolina’s coast, they were the first true attempt at colonization of the New World.
-They also became one of the Nation’s first great mysteries.
+In 1587, a colony of 118 men, women, and children became one of the earliest attempts to colonize the new world – America.
+Traveling from Britain to Roanoke Island, near Chesapeake Bay on North Carolina’s coast, they were the first true attempt at colonization of the New World.
+Not long after settling, they became one […]